Environmental Protection Agency (EPA) Director Scott Pruitt was finally made to face the music in a congressional hearing last Thursday.

 The document is appropriately titled, “Gina Haspel’s CIA Torture File.”

-Michael Cohen, lawyer to the current president of the U.S., has announced that he will plead the fifth in his upcoming trial over the alleged payments of hush-money to adult film actress Stephanie Clifford, more popularly known as Stormy Daniels.
+Michael Cohen, lawyer to the current president of the U.S., has announced that, if called to testify, he will plead the fifth in the president’s upcoming trial over the allegedly invalid nondisclosure agreement signed by adult film actress Stephanie Clifford, more popularly known as Stormy Daniels.

 Clearly not Housing and Urban Development (HUD) Secretary Ben Carson, who on Wednesday announced plans that would triple the cost of rent for Americans who receive housing assistance.